anerv/cycling_data_quality/README.md

 #### **Custom filter**

-In the config.yml we provide one way of getting the designated cycling infrastructure from OSM data.
-What is considered cycling infrastructure - and how it is tagged in OSM - is however highly contextual.
-If you want to use your own filter for retrieving cycling infrastructure, set `use_custom_filter` to *True* and provide the custom filter under the `custom_filter` variable.
-For an example of how it should be formatted, see the provided filter `cycling_infrastructure_queries`.
+In the config.yml we provide one way of getting the designated bicycle infrastructure from OSM data.
+What is considered bicycle infrastructure - and how it is tagged in OSM - is however highly contextual.
+If you want to use your own filter for retrieving bicycle infrastructure, set `use_custom_filter` to *True* and provide the custom filter under the `custom_filter` variable.
+For an example of how it should be formatted, see the provided filter `bicycle_infrastructure_queries`.

-*Please note that  all ':' in OSM column names are replaced with '_' in the preprocessing of the data.*
+*Please note that  all ':' in OSM column names are replaced with '_' in the preprocessing of the data to enable using pandas.query without errors.*

 #### **Infrastructure type**

 Similarly, the config.yml contains a dictionary with queries used to classify all edges as either protected, unprotected or mixed (if there is protected in one side and unprotected in the other side).
-Update if needed, but note that it should correspond to the queries used to define the cycling infrastructuer - i.e. all edges should be classified as either protected, unprotected or mixed.
+Update if needed, but note that it should correspond to the queries used to define the bicycle infrastructuer - i.e. all edges should be classified as either protected, unprotected or mixed.

 #### **Missing tag analysis**